eebowen/leetcode/README.md

 - [207.
 Course Schedule (Medium)](https://github.com/eebowen/leetcode/blob/main/207.%20Course%20Schedule.md).
 Use defaultdict and a list to store the graph.
 Use heap to perform BFS.
 - [724.
 Find Pivot Index (Esay)](https://github.com/eebowen/leetcode/blob/main/724.%20Find%20Pivot%20Index.md).
 Two methods.
 1. One pointer to adjust left and right sum.
-2. Use prefix sum
+2. Use prefix sum.